 These are commonly known as bluebottles, greenbottles and blowflies.
 There are over 1500 species in the world and 38 British species.
 The adults range in length from 5 - 15 mm.
 Most of the larvae feed on carrion and decaying matter, but a few species are parasites.
-The adult mouthparts are similar to those of Musca domestica below.
+The adult mouthparts are similar to those of Musca domestica.
 Many of the adults are a metallic green or blue, and have bristles all over their body.

 Many in this family are attracted to rotting flesh, and can detect the smell of decay within minutes after death.
-Because most of the larvae feed on vertebrate carrion, species in this family have become very important in forensic entomology as the rates of developments of the larvae of different species can indicate the time of death.
+Because most of the larvae feed on vertebrate carrion, species in this family have become very important in forensic entomology as the rates of development of the larvae of different species can indicate the time of death.
 Anglers also use blowfly larvae as bait.

 Blowfly larvae are used in medicine in "maggot therapy" where they are used to clean up wounds.
 The greenbottle Lucilia sericata is the most commonly used species.
 Specially reared therapeutic maggots are placed for 48 hours on wounds in a dressing that is really a cage.
 A patient may have to undergo one or more of these cycles before the wound is clean and able to heal spontaneously or is ready for a skin graft.